-DUCI (Drug Used in a Clinical Investigation): Any drug, biological, botanical, or other substance used specifically for a clinical investigation as described in the investigational protocol.
-Such drugs shall be either commercially available or not commercially available and used according to, or outside of, the FDA-approved indications.
+DUCI (Drug Used in a Clinical Investigation): Any drug, biological, botanical, or other substance used for a clinical investigation as named in the investigational protocol/IRB application and a dose, or frequency is specified, or if designated by the P & T IRB liaison .
+Such drugs might be either commercially available or not commercially available and used according to, or outside of, the FDA-approved indications.

 IDS pharmacist: Refers to a pharmacist in Investigational Drug Services (IDS) at JHM.

 Dispensing Drugs: Drug dispensing occurs when a supply of drug that is not patient-specific or that requires manipulation (counting, mixing, preparing, reconstituting, etc.) is given to a study participant.